plainC/wondermacros/docs/objects.md

 ### Signals

 It is possible to implement observer pattern using build-in signal mechanism in the O-O framework.
-To add signal into a class, use `SIGNAL` macro in the class file.
-E.g. To add signal `on_move` to `Point` class we could define it like this:
+To add a signal into a class, use `SIGNAL` macro in the class file.
+For instance, to add signal `on_move` to `Point` class we could define it like this:

 ```